 Some of our best rare fleeces were taken to Curlew weavers in Wales to be spun and woven into scarfs , throws and rungs of our own design.
 The cream of the Dorset Down complimented by the muted browns and greys of our Jacob and Jacob x Dorset Down fleeces produce a very attractive product.

-Ruby Devon single suckled steers and heifers born spring 2017 all sold.
+Ruby Devon single suckled steers and heifers born spring 2018.

 Ruby Devon cattle